fatbolster/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements
 ### Business
 1. Single nurse profile can support <= 5000 patients
-2. A nurse cannot creates two appointments that overlap for the same patient
+2. A nurse cannot create two appointments that overlap for the same patient
 #### Constraints
 1. Release is one JAR <= 100 MB, runs via java -jar
 2. Features work 100% offline, no dependency on external servers